How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Schedule for Routine Cleaning

-- Vacuum all floors and upholstery
+- Vacuum floors and upholstery

-- Clean appliances, especially the refrigerator
+- Clean out the fridge

-- Remove all food before storage periods
+- Remove all food before storage

 When Mice Become a Problem